klust/LUMI-BE-training-materials/docs/intro-evolving/06-Support.md

     most of these resources are for users eligible for VSC-use only currently.

--   The LUST can help with analysing the source of crashes or poor performance (with the emphasis on help as they rarely have all the application knowledge required to dig deep).
+-   The LUST can help with analysing the source of crashes or poor performance (with the emphasis on "help" as they rarely have all the application knowledge required to dig deep).
     There are some resources within LUMI-BE also, again mostly on the VSC side.

 -   However, neither LUST nor the LUMI-BE help desk is a debugging service (though of course we do